Chinese Object Study Workshops

 This program underscores the critical importance of sophisticated visual analysis in the field of art history, a skill that is cultivated through direct engagement with objects during a week-long workshop (Monday-Friday).
 This program is dedicated to preserving and advancing the tradition of direct object study, ensuring that the next generation of art historians is equipped with the essential skills to interpret and appreciate Chinese art.

-Application window for 2025 Workshops will be announced soon!
+Information about 2025 workshops will be announced soon!

 What to expect